 Liberals look at freedom in a different way: freedom to express one’s creativity, to pursue one’s interests; or freedom from anxiety, from hunger, exploitation, environmental degradation.
 To achieve these freedoms, we need groups of people working together, doing what they do best.

-Last night I briefly watched Charlie Rose interview the president of Princeton University, Christopher L. Eisgruber.
-He confirmed something I'd noticed but wasn’t sure was a blip or a real, observable phenomenon.
+A recent interview with the president of Princeton University, Christopher L. Eisgruber, confirmed something I'd noticed but wasn’t sure was a blip or a real, observable phenomenon.
 Eisgruber said that the students at Princeton gave him enormous hope for the future.
 They are engaged, and their values are right side up.
 I only hope they continue to exhibit those values at the ballot box in the years to come, and perhaps even help other people understand the ‘strict father’ (I can’t help but think of a spanking father and all that connotes) model is an unsatisfactory way for adults to engage with their world.

 Read this book.
 It’s important.
 It’s short.